rgerum/saenopy/docs/mesh.rst

     node_force = np.loadtxt("constraint_force.txt")
     M.setBoundaryCondition(node_displacement, node_force)

+.. _SectionMeasuredDisplacement:
 Measured displacement (for regularized mode)
 --------------------------------------------

-For using the regularized mode, the measured (or target) displacement (Nx3 array) has to be provided for all nodes.
+For using the regularized mode (see :ref:`SectionRegularizationMode`), the measured (or target) displacement (Nx3 array) has to be provided for all nodes.

 .. literalinclude:: measured_displacement.txt